 “NGINX Plus reduced the amount of work involved in packaging assets to be delivered easily, and streamlined communication between all components in our microservices architecture,” says Evans.
 “It makes it very easy to deliver video to iPhones and other devices, with no throughput or concurrency problems.”

-NGINX Plus includes out‑of‑the‑box support for popular formats such as Adobe HDS and RTMP, optimizing the video stream for every device.
+NGINX Plus includes out-of-the-box support for popular formats such as Adobe HDS and RTMP, optimizing the video stream for every device.
 Simple configuration and bandwidth controls make it easy to input media content and deliver a high‑quality user experience on any device.
-Through the NGINX Plus live activity monitoring interface, the university also gains visibility into performance, server, cache, and other metrics.
+Through the NGINX Plus live activity monitoring interface, the university also gains visibility into performance, server, caching, and other metrics.

 Reliable, Secure Video Delivery

 Warpwire’s solution meets the university’s requirement for secure video streaming.
 Warpwire secures video assets behind single sign‑on, which automatically assigns and enforces roles and permissions, and uses NGINX Plus to securely deliver the assets.
 NGINX Plus’s Secure Link module ensures that only authorized users view content – and it can set time limits and expiration dates on content availability.

 Users also enjoy high availability of video materials.
 NGINX Plus places smart bandwidth limits on individual MP4 streams to prevent fast clients and download accelerators from consuming excessive bandwidth, without compromising time-to-first-play.
 And built‑in load balancing helps make sure that server faults or service interruptions do not affect users.